Thelma is an award winning writer who enjoys writing on a variety of topics. She is a long-time collector of Blue Ridge pottery.

-After the war, trade with Japan was reopened and imports came flooding in to the US.
-Most American potteries could not compete with the lower priced imports and the increased labor costs associated with production.
-Another astonishing factor which led to decreased demand was the introduction during the 1950's of "unbreakable" plastic dishes.
-Sadly, Blue Ridge Southern Pottery closed its doors in 1957 and discontinued the beautiful dishes.
+After the war, trade with Japan was reopened, and imports came flooding into the US.
+Most American potteries could not compete with the lower-priced imports and the increased labor costs associated with production.
+Another astonishing factor which led to decreased demand was the introduction during the 1950s of "unbreakable" plastic dishes.
+Sadly, Blue Ridge Southern Pottery closed its doors in 1957 and discontinued production of the beautiful and loved dishes.
 Fortunately, they were able to pay their debts and stockholders and avoided filing bankruptcy.

 Collectors Club Sponsors Annual Event

 The Erwin National Blue Ridge Pottery Club is headquartered in Erwin, Tennessee.
 They sponsor an annual show each October for collectors to buy, sell or get appraisals for their Blue Ridge pieces.

 The Blue Ridge Collectors Club hosts a show and sale the same weekend, also in Erwin.
 There are opportunities for you to win door prizes and purchase Blue Ridge at bargain prices.
 There are many beautiful displays that feature a variety of patterns.

 Display at Blue Ridge Collectors Club Show and Sale

 How do you rate the products of Blue Ridge Pottery?